In Country: Casting

 To prepare for her role, Emily Lloyd stayed with a lawyer and his family in Paducah, Kentucky.
 In order to get into the mindset of a girl whose father has died, the young actress thought of the death of her paternal grandfather, Charles Lloyd Pack, a British actor to whom she was very close.
 Lloyd underwent training to speak with a Kentucky accent in the film.

-The veterans in the dance sequence are all actual Vietnam vets as well and their real family members accompany them.
+The veterans in the dance sequence are all actual Vietnam vets and their real family members accompany them.
 Of the five major characters who are Vietnam veterans, only one, Earl, is played by an actual Vietnam veteran, Jim Beaver.
 Ken Jenkins, who plays Jim Holly (the organizer of the veteran's dance), is the father of Daniel Jenkins, who plays Samantha's father Dwayne in the Vietnam flashbacks.
 Their casting in the film was purely coincidental.
 The commencement speaker was played by Don Young, the minister of a large Baptist church in Paducah, Kentucky.
 In an interview with The Paducah Sun, he said the speech had been written for him but joked that it was so good, he might "borrow" parts of it in future sermons.